addyosmani/backbone-fundamentals/chapters/10-mobile-applications.md

 When “render” is triggered, first you have to remove the previous jQuery Mobile page from the DOM, if it already exists to prevent duplication.

-JQuery Mobile supports the concept of Multipage Templates#, where you organize your entire markup into a single HTML page body.
+JQuery Mobile supports the concept of Multipage Templates( see http://view.jquerymobile.com/1.3.0/docs/widgets/pages/), where you organize your entire markup into a single HTML page body.
 To follow the DRY(Don’t repeat yourself) principle, it is positively to register the basic anatomies of jQM pages, popups and dialogs once in a separate HTML template file.
 In the build progress of Grunt/Yeoman the semantic templates will be compiled by Handlebar.js and the AMDs template files will be combined to a single file.

 In the next step, the “basic_page_simple” template, consisting of a common jQM page anatomy, will be loaded. ( see line _ of code).
 As you realize, it also contains a manual implementation to handle the back buttons action as well as some console outputs for development.

 ```javascript
 <div data-role="header">